 “Our mission is to live the Good News of Jesus Christ, reaching out beyond ourselves to share the transforming power of faith by offering spiritual nurture within the congregation and providing community-rooted ministries that serve the local area and outreach that responds to the needs of the wider world.”

-Join us for worship at 10am every Sunday.
+Join us for worship at 10am every Sunday in the sanctuary.

-Can’t join us for service in person?
-Feel free to join us online Sunday mornings at 10am.
-Zoom broadcasts will resume on Sunday, September 10, 2023.
+Can’t join us in person?
+Feel free to join us online.

 Missed a Sunday?
 Sermons are available here.

 The bible study group of Bridge Street United Church meets weekly on Wednesday mornings at 8:30am.
 We follow the lectionary for passages to use in our study sessions and to guide our wide ranging and engaging discussions.
 Everyone is welcome.

 Each Sunday – after the Children’s Story – children are invited to grow in their knowledge & experience of God, through storytelling, object lessons, crafts, and discussion.